ESPR3SS0/EasyPour/README.md

 ## Quick Start (CLI)
 You can also use the CLI module.

-- From an existing Markdown file to HTML:
+- From an existing Markdown file to HTML/PDF (PDF requires `MochaFlow[weasy]`):
   - `python -m mochaflow.cli --from-md report.md --html report.html`
+  - `python -m mochaflow.cli --from-md report.md --pdf report.pdf`
 - From a Python builder to Markdown/HTML/PDF:
   1) Create `builder.py` with a `build_report()` function that returns either a `Report` or a Markdown `str`:
      ```python